boa50/disaster-response/README.md

 ## Project Organization

-The dataset folder contains the .csv data used for the analysis and a .db database used to be the output of the preprocessing data step.

-The models folder contains the machine learning saved models.

 The app folder has the app's files for the web project.
 It was based on the Udacity's Data Scientist Nanodegree Program.

+The app/dataset folder contains the .csv data used for the analysis and a .db database used to be the output of the preprocessing data step.

+The app/models folder contains the machine learning saved models.

 The notebooks folder contains jupyter notebooks used to analyze the datasets.

 These notebooks were copied from the Udacity Data Scientist Nanodegree Program.

-The notebooks folder has a container folder too.

-The container folder contains the Dockerfile and the requirements.txt used to start the container.

 ## Acknowledgments